Regional Arts Development Fund (RADF)

 - Provide opportunities to celebrate, showcase and share traditional knowledge of Aboriginal and Torres Strait Islander peoples

 All project managers of RADF 2020-21 funded activities need to complete a Project Outcome Report.
 The Project Outcome Report includes information about the success of your project, the budget and support material.
-The report needs to be submitted to Cassowary Coast Regional Council within 8 weeks of the project's completion.
+The report needs to be submitted to Cassowary Coast Regional Council within six ( 6 ) weeks of the project's completion.

-RADF 2019-20 funded activities must acknowledge the Queensland Government and the Cassowary Coast Regional Council in all promotional material, publications and products.
-The Cassowary Coast Regional Council will supply RADF 2020-2021 acknowledgment text and logos.
+RADF 2021-2022 funded activities must acknowledge the Queensland Government and the Cassowary Coast Regional Council in all promotional material, publications and products.
+Download the the (2021-2022) Arts Qld Council RADF funding acknowledgment statement with logos fact sheet on this website for RADF 2021-2022 acknowledgment text and logos.

 For further information, contact RADF Liaison Officer Kath Hansen on 07 4030 2255, or email: firstname.lastname@example.org